International Couples: U.S. Adoption While Living Abroad

 If we don't live in the United States, can American Adoptions still work with us?

+Possibly.
 First off, at least one of you needs to be a U.S. citizen.
 If you are an international couple without U.S. citizenship, we are unfortunately unable to provide adoption services to you.
-If, however, one or both of you are a U.S. citizen currently stationed abroad by the U.S. government and considering adopting a child while stationed overseas, American Adoptions can potentially help you adopt.
+If, however, one or both of you are a U.S. citizen currently stationed abroad by the U.S. government and considering adopting a child while stationed overseas, you can call 1-800-ADOPTION or click here for a free consultation with an adoption specialist.

 In the meantime, here are some important things to consider about adopting a child while living abroad.